 A court later sentenced Guimard to a suspended jail term for “abuse of social funds”.

-Guimard eventually rebounded from his trammels in 2003, becoming advisor and technical director of the French amateur cycling team Vélo Club Roubaix, where he worked with then amateur Andy Schleck.
+Guimard eventually rebounded from his trammels in 2003, becoming advisor and technical director of the French amateur cycling team Vélo Club Roubaix, where he worked with the then fledgling pro Andy Schleck.

 In 2007, Vélo Club Roubaix Lille Metropole became a professional continental team with Guimard as manager.